FMMT666/SyrSafeTech_AppleShortcuts/README.md

 This shortcut reads the name and number of the currently activated profile and displays it.
 You can either stop at this point or continue to select the profile which should be activated.

 All available profiles are read and displayed in a list.
-The more profiles your Syr has (max eight), the longer this step takes.
+The more configured profiles your Syr has (max eight), the longer this step takes.

 The response to the change profile command is presented in raw format, for clarity.
 After that, the